 If you’re looking for a good brand of creatine to prepare for your next comp, read my article on my favorite and why it’s the only one that I use.
-I even left a discount code in there for you, so be sure to check it out!
+Be sure to check it out!

 Competitions When You’re Over-Weight: